Skip to main content

 I’ve always believed that longevity is all about adding good years to our life, without prolonging the number of years in poor health at the end.
 But after reading his book, and talking to Cordeiro, I thought a lot about the death of my death.
 It’s hard not to be challenged.

 Cordeiro will continue to lobby governments and civil society on the importance of backing longevity.
-Indeed, as I publish this, he’s marching to Parliament in Madrid on International Longevity Day, also known as International Day of Older Persons, 1 October 2024, to demand that they declare aging as a disease – getting humanity one step closer to the death of death.
+Indeed, as I publish this, he’s marching to Parliament in Madrid on International Longevity Day, also known as the International Day of Older Persons, 1 October 2024.
+His plan is to demand that they declare aging as a disease – getting humanity one step closer to the death of death.

 You can find the book on Amazon, as well as all major international book stands in several languages.
 You can also visit the website: The Death of Death.